James F. Wade: Biography

 Wade left the buffalo soldiers with his promotion to colonel of the 5th Cavalry Regiment (United States) on April 21, 1887.
 He served ten years as the commander of this regiment before he was promoted to brigadier general, US Army on May 26, 1897.
 Wade was promoted to major general of volunteers on May 4, 1898.
 Two days later, he assumed command of the Third Army Corps at Camp Thomas, Chickamauga, Georgia.
 Following the armistice in August, he became a member of the Cuban Evacuation Committee to oversee the removal of Spanish forces from Cuba and Puerto Rico.

 Wade then returned to his Regular Army rank and the command of the Department of Dakota.
-In 1901 he was placed in command of the Department of Southern Luzon in the Philippines, and on April 13, 1903 he was promoted to the permanent rank of Major General and placed in command of the Division of the Philippines.
+In 1901 he was placed in command of the Department of Southern Luzon in the Philippines, and on April 13, 1903 he was promoted to the permanent rank of major general and placed in command of the Division of the Philippines.

 In 1904 he returned to the United States as commander of the Division of the Atlantic at Fort Jay on Governors Island in New York City.
 In his final posting, he was in charge of all U.S. Army posts and activity east of the Mississippi River, serving until his retirement on April 14, 1907, after 46 years of service.

+General Wade was a companion of the Military Order of the Loyal Legion of the United States and was a member of the General Society of Colonial Wars.